wilsjame/how-to-nasa/index.md

     }
 ```

-Then the ` slideIndex ` is incremented and checked to see if it needs to reset back to the first image
+Then the `slideIndex` is incremented and checked to see if it needs to reset back to the first image

 ```markdown
   slideIndex++;
     if (slideIndex> slides.length) {slideIndex = 1}
 ```

-The current image is rendered as a block element with the ` style.display ` property ` "block" `
+The current image is rendered as a block element by setting the `style.display` property to `"block"`.

 ```markdown
   slides[slideIndex-1].style.display = "block";
 ```

-Finally, we call the ` showSlides() ` function recursively using the ` setTimeout() ` function which takes a timing parameter set to 2 seconds for each image in this case.
-The slideshow wil continueu indefinitely because there is no base case to halt the recursive call.
+Finally, we call the `ShowSlides()` function recursively with the `setTimeout()` function which takes a timing parameter set to 2 seconds for each image in this case.
+The slideshow cycles indefinitely because there is no base case to halt the recursive call.

 # Where To Find Additional Resources

-Here is a list of the primary links that were used in the making of this guide.
+Here is a list of the primary links used in the making of this guide.
 They include additional information on the various topics covered.

 - **[NASA API Portal](https://api.nasa.gov/)**: Main page for the NASA API
 - **[EPIC Website](https://epic.gsfc.nasa.gov/)**: Official DSCOVR: EPIC website